How to Manage Microsoft Licensing in Certero

 External Connectors

-External Connector licenses for servers
+External Connector licences for servers

 Criteria-based